 We were greeted at the stables by the gauchos who would accompany us on the ride.
 They were traditionally dressed in leather waistcoats, neckerchiefs, and pleasingly authentic cowboy hats.
 Our horses were already saddled up and ready for adventure, so we climbed aboard and set off.
 We were lucky to have picked a beautifully sunny day, but in the desert region of Mendoza, anything else would have been pretty surprising.
 Our steeds faithfully followed the rugged path through the desert shrubs – at times riding up steep banks and along a dried-up stream bed, but the horses never faltered.

 With the sun high in the sky, we arrived at the lunch area at a trot.
+I was ready for some Argentina food and drink.
 The meat was already sizzling on the grill, and a bottle of local wine from Mendoza was ready and waiting.
 Sitting in the shade, we could look out over Mendoza and the surrounding area for miles, chatting to our guide about life in Argentina and horse riding in the Andes.
-Horse riding is hungry work, so the continuous stream of juicy Argentine steaks, sausages and fresh bread delivered to the table by our gaucho-chef disappeared in an instant.
-Delicious!
+Horse riding is hungry work, so the continuous stream of juicy Argentine steaks, sausages, and fresh bread delivered to the table by our gaucho-chef disappeared in an instant.

-In the afternoon, we once again mounted the horses and set off into the wilderness.
-There were no other people to be seen, only the shadows of giant birds of prey hovering high above us.
+In the afternoon, we mounted the horses and set off into the wilderness.
+It was completely remote.
+Only the shadows of giant birds of prey hovering high above us.
 The sandy path wound its way through the Andes until we came to one of the gauchos’ houses.
-Tucked away amongst the trees and reachable only on horseback, it is was a real insight into how the gaucho lifestyle continues to be lived today.
-After around 3 hours of riding, we eventually arrived back at the stables, where we reluctantly parted from the horses and waved goodbye to the gauchos and their life in the Cordillera de los Andes.
+Tucked away amongst the trees and reachable only by horseback, it is was a real insight into the gaucho lifestyle today.
+After 3 hours of riding, we arrived back at the stables, where we reluctantly parted from the horses and waved goodbye to the gauchos and their life in the Cordillera de Los Andes.
 Driving home, we watched the sun gradually sink behind the mountains before arriving back at the hotel in Mendoza.